 Ben Hunter, III CISO, Advisory Services Principal, CPA/CITP, CISA, CRISC, CDPSE, CISM

-Andy serves as BRC’s Director of Practice Development (including marketing and corporate communications).
-Known as a bold and successful innovator of practice growth, Andy has over 20 years in the accounting industry and extensive knowledge in positioning complex services for CFOs and other “C-level” executives.
-Andy heads BRC’s strategic growth initiatives firm-wide in addition […]
+Andy serves as BRC’s Chief Development Officer.
+Known as a bold and successful innovator and leader of practice growth, Andy has nearly 35 years in the business community and 25+ years in the accounting industry.
+He possesses extensive knowledge in positioning complex services for owners, CFOs and other “C-level” executives.
+Andy heads BRC’s strategic […]